 In our tradition we divide the year not only by eight solar and agricultural holidays, but also by the Kalends.
 We celebrate twelve months of the year by the common calendar, plus a special thirteenth month for Samhain.
 These month cycles are associated with different totemic spirits.
 Each month is assigned an animal, a bird (or other flying creature), and a tree.
-October’s totems are Salmon, Hazel, and Lapwing.
+August’s totems are Swine, Vine, and Hawk.

 The totemic associations are as follows:

 Swine (Torc/Muc) – hunt, search, nourishment, putting up a fight

 Vine (Muin) – prophesy, prediction and omens

 The Boar is as symbol of the Warrior spirit, leadership, and direction.
 It is wild and powerful.
 The Boar calls you into forest to discover a secret about yourself.
 The Boar has a raw power that can be very destructive, but can be channeled.

 There are ritual boar paths in Wales, Cornwall, Ireland and Scotland.
 These paths exist in the Inner Realms, too.

 The Boar’s tusks and comb are significant and are frequently mentioned in lore.
 Furthermore, combs and mirrors depicted beside boars in Scottish rock-carvings.
 This animal’s image was often used as emblem on helmets and mouthpiece of battle-horns to terrify enemies and on swords and bronze shields to protect the warrior.